Skew-symmetric approximations of posterior distributions: 2. Skew-symmetric approximations of posterior distributions

-Proposition~\ref{prop2} follows directly from the general definition of skew--symmetric densities in, e.g., \citet{wang2004skew}, after noticing that, by construction, \smash{${f}^*_{\hat{\btheta}}(\btheta)$} is symmetric about \smash{$\hat{\btheta}$} and, as proved in Proposition~\ref{prop1}, \smash{$w^*_{\hat{\btheta}}(\btheta)$} has support in $[0,1]$ and satisfies \smash{$w^*_{\hat{\btheta}}(\btheta)=1-w^*_{\hat{\btheta}}(2 \hat{\btheta}-\btheta)$}.
-As anticipated in Section~\ref{sec_1}, the connection with skew--symmetric distributions established in Proposition~\ref{prop2} is crucial in facilitating inference also under $q_{\hat{\btheta}}^*(\btheta)$.
-More concretely, such a class admits a straightforward and rejection--free i.i.d. sampling scheme \citep[e.g.,][]{wang2004skew}.
-This scheme is outlined in Algorithm~\ref{alg1} with a specific focus on the proposed approximation.
-As a consequence, it allows tractable and effective Monte Carlo evaluation of any functional of interest under the improved approximation $q_{\hat{\btheta}}^*(\btheta)$.
+Proposition~\ref{prop2} follows directly from Definition~\ref{def_1_or}, after noticing that, by construction, $\bar{q}_{n,{\btheta}^*}(\btheta)$ is symmetric at ${\btheta}^*$ and, in view of Proposition~\ref{prop1}, $w_{n,{\btheta}^*}(\btheta)$ has support within $[0,1]$ and satisfies $w_{n,{\btheta}^*}(\btheta)=1-w_{n,{\btheta}^*}(2 {\btheta}^*-\btheta)$.
+As anticipated in Section~\ref{sec_2.a}, the connection with skew-symmetric distributions established in Proposition~\ref{prop2} is crucial in facilitating inference also under $q_{n,{\btheta}^*}(\btheta)$.
+More concretely, the stochastic representation in Proposition~\ref{prop1_aug_data} yields a simple rejection-free i.i.d.\ sampling scheme from any density within the skew-symmetric family, including $q_{n,{\btheta}^*}(\btheta)$, thereby allowing tractable and effective Monte Carlo evaluation of any functional of interest under the improved skewed approximation.
+This sampling scheme from $q_{n,{\btheta}^*}(\btheta)$ is outlined in Algorithm~\ref{alg1}.